gouravjangid5044/link_shortener/README.md

 # link_shortener

-Live hoted link => www.shortify.live
+Live hosted link => www.shortify.live

 Create a .htaccess file in root directory and add this code in it to change permission